tomit4/Auther/README.md

 ### Scaffolding Onto Auther

-Auther is not meant to be a fully fledged application, instead it is meant simply as a POC.
-It is simply one way of implementing the basic features of JWT authentication common to modern applications.
+Auther is not meant to be a fully fledged application, instead it is meant soley to be a POC (Proof of Concept).
+It is one way of implementing the basic features of JWT authentication common to modern applications.
 Should you, like me, enjoy working with this particular tech stack for development, then you can start adding features behind Auther's authentication page.

-Firstly, you'll probably want to extend the time of the JWT_SESSION_EXP and JWT_REFRESH_EXP variables so that you can easily work on your application without the session timing out.
+I'll only note that you'll probably want to extend the time of the JWT_SESSION_EXP and JWT_REFRESH_EXP variables so that you can easily work on your application without the session timing out.